Everything you should know about Pierce Brosnan's son, Sean Brosnan

-The eldest of the Irish James Bond star's five children, we explore the life and career of Sean Brosnan.

-Sean Brosnan is the son of Pierce Brosnan, a well-known Hollywood actor, and producer.
-Born on September 13, 1983, in London, England, Sean Brosnan is the eldest child of Pierce Brosnan and his first wife, Cassandra Harris, an Australian actress.
-They were married in 1980 and had two children together, Sean and Charlotte.
-Sadly, Harris passed away from ovarian cancer in 1991.
-The James Bond star has spoken about how much he misses his first wife and how much he loved her.
+Sean Brosnan was born to Pierce Brosnan and Cassandra Harris on September 13, 1983 in London, England.
+(Harris had two children, Charlotte and Christopher, who Pierce adopted after their father died).
+Sadly, Cassandra Harris passed away from ovarian cancer in 1991.
+Pierce Brosnan has spoken about how much he misses his first wife and how much he loved her.

-In 2001, Pierce Brosnan married American journalist and environmental activist, Keely Shaye Smith.
-The couple has two children together, Dylan and Paris.
-Brosnan has five children in total, and all of them have inherited their father's good looks and charisma.
-Dylan and Paris Brosnan are both young adults and are making names for themselves in the entertainment industry.
+Pierce Brosnan went on to marry American journalist and environmental activist Keely Shaye Smith in 2001.
+The couple has two children together, Dylan and Paris, who have gone on to make names for themselves in the entertainment industry.

 Growing up, Sean Brosnan was, of course, exposed to the entertainment industry, as his father was a successful actor.
 However, he decided to pursue a different career path, choosing to study at the Brooks Institute of Photography in Santa Barbara, California.
 He graduated from the school in 2007 with a degree in photography and film.